NessLfy/Lab_1.2_HiM/Report.md

 ### Further study on intensity sensitivity

-**(2201 characters)**
+**(1105 characters)**

 To study the dependency to intensity of the segmentation we decided to compare our neural network approach to an intensity based segmentation.
-The Starfind algorithm (inserer ref) was originally developed to segment images of the sky to find bright spots which corresponded to stars.
-The segmentation is thus done through an intensity thresholding which can be adapted.
-We decided to compare the result of a Starfind segmentation and our neural network.
-To qualitatively evaluate such comparison we decided to develop an *accuracy* metric, that is, a ratio between the number of object detected by both method divided by the number of object detected by the Starfind algorithm.
-This metric will thus yield higher value for images where all the high intensity objects were detected by the neural network.
-To ensure that Starfind did in fact segment high intensity object we set the threshold parameters accordingly.
-Practically, the accuracy was computed by transposing the coordinate of the detected objects by Starfind onto the output of the network.
+The Astropy algorithm (inserer ref) was originally developed to segment images of the sky to find bright spots which corresponded to stars.
+To qualitatively evaluate such comparison we relied on the *accuracy* metric described in the method section.
+This metric will yield higher value for images where all the high intensity objects were detected by the neural network.
 As shown in figure X not all the bright objects were segmented by the network.
 This conclusion confirmed earlier visual observation that bright objects tends to be "missed".
-In biological context bright object correspond to fluorescent molecules which are of interest for later analysis.

 Considering the importance of bright fluorescent events we focused on finding a way to get rid of these missed events.
-To do so, we decided to play on the training of the network.
+To do so, we decided to **play on** the training of the network.
 The neural network is trained using a set of images and tries to generalize to be able to be used on a variety of images.
-Thus we decided to design a method to automatically correct sets of images that could be then used to train the network.
-The method relies on the accuracy measurement described above.
-When an object is only detected by Starfind, we virtually added an object in the image.
-The object added corresponds to a standard sphere picked in a random image.
-Knowingly, we introduce a bias at this step as the corrected image will all have the same correction.
-However, theoretically when fed to the network the images will be more complete meaning a better learning.

-figure : figure showing starfind vs stardist and the fact that the networks misses objects ?
+figure : figure showing Astropy vs stardist and the fact that the networks misses objects ?
 [[figures#Figure 4]]

-**(857 characters)**
+**(391 characters)**

 The network was given 500 epochs of 100 steps.
-Figure XX shows the learning curve i.e : the evolution of the error function per learning iteration.
-We see that the training was succesfull as the error is decreasing.
-To evaluate quantitatively the training one can also look at the number of true positive, true negative, false positive and false negative that are shown in annex 1.
-We see that the number of true positive is high which means good specificity and the number of false negative is low which indicates high sensitivity.
-However, these metrics only give information on the training itself that is we comparing the network performance on known image.
+Statistics of the training can be found in annex X. Classically one can look at the contingency matrix but that is assuming a ground truth is known.
 To evaluate the quality of the training and thus the performance of the network we performed a segmentation with the new network on a never-seen image that yielded the results shown in figure XX.

 [[figures#Figure 8]] , [[figures#Figure 6]] statistics of the retraining and the gallery

 **(317 characters)**

 We compared the results with the first network we worked with, described above.
-We observe that as the objectdetected seem coherent (pannel A) we observe a loss of the low intensity objects .
+We observe that as the object detected seem coherent (panel A) we observe a loss of the low intensity objects .
 Moreover, the amount of detection has decreased as well as the volume distribution.
 These results were not the expected ones.

 ### Correcting a network
 Introduce the concept of network training, trainin vs testing dataset , ground truth ?
 Introduce the concept of the correction :
-- Compare starfind stardist
+- Compare Astropy stardist
 - if not the same add a template sphere in the image
 - why did we chose this template sphere ?
 - cut the image